3DiVi/nuitrack-sdk/doc/Unity_AR_Football.md

 <img width="450" src="img/UARCore_8.png">
 </p>

-14. Connect your Android device to the PC and run the project.
-When a user points the camera of the Android device at real surfaces (for example, a table), he will see a grid.
-As the user touches the grid, an ARCore goal with a goalkeeper are placed.
+14. Connect your device to the PC and run the project.
+When a user points the camera of the device at real surfaces (for example, a table), he will see a grid.
+As the user touches the grid, an AR goal with a goalkeeper are placed.
 By default, a user sees one goal with a goalkeeper, which is created automatically after the start of the project.

 <p align="center">
 <img width="500" src="img/UARCore_9.gif">
 </p>

-_**Note:** It's not necessary to build the project to test some ARCore functions - they're available from the Unity editor.
-You just need to connect your Android device via USB and run the project.
+_**Note:** It's not necessary to build the project to test some AR functions - they're available from the Unity editor.
+You just need to connect your device via USB and run the project.
 If you don't need this function, you can easily disable it: untick **Edit/Project Settings/Arcore/Instant Preview enabled**._

 ## Creating a Multiplayer